EOCOnline/eoconline.github.io/content/english/about/_index.md

 ## Open Source, Standards Based Insights and Resources for Emergency Operations Centers

-We initially started working on open source, free websites to serve as a template for your community's Emergency Operations Center's use.
+We initially started working on open source, free websites to serve as a template for your community's Emergency Operations Center's use, and that's still an eventual plan.
 The goal remains to provide sophisticated tools that simplify your staff and volunteers effort during disasters.
 Easy navigation and workflows mirror ICS & NIMS guidance for typical EOCs.
 Each community is encouraged to customize their own software and public outreach to match local risks, special populations, and other circumstances.

-<i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i>EOC.online is a flexible, free, toolset for creating your own NIMS/ICS based EOC software toolset.
+<i class="fa fa-quote-left fa-3x fa-pull-left fa-border"></i>EOC.online is a flexible, free, tool set for creating your own NIMS/ICS based EOC software tools.